D-Sriver/Date-Picker-React/README.md

 ## Features

-- Simple, lightweight, and performant
+- Simple, lightweight and performant
-- TypeScript implementation
+- Uses TypeScript
 - Date selection via dropdown menu
+- "Today" button with icon for better user experience
+- Wide range of year selection (100 years in the past to 10 years in the future)
 - Customizable without CSS framework
-- Localization support for month display based on language
+- Takes into account localization for displaying months according to the language (en,fr)
-- Color customization through props
+- Allows color customization with props (colorPrimary, colorSecondary, colorTertiary, colorBackgroundField, colorBorderField, colorIcon)
-- Automatic closure when clicking outside
+- Automatic closure on click outside
+- Month and year selectors by props

 ## Compatibility